lrcortizo/javaee-app-social-network/README.md

     cd ..

 Surf to [http://localhost:8080/web-0.0.1-SNAPSHOT ](http://localhost:8080/web-0.0.1-SNAPSHOT) to see
-your web (you have to create a index.html, or a Servlet inside the web subproject in order to see something)
+your web.
+You have to create a index.html, or a Servlet inside the web subproject in order to see something.

+    mkdir -p web/src/main/webapp
+    echo "hello world" > web/src/main/webapp/index.html

 ### Commit your changes
     git add .